Excale/nLaunchy/readme.txt

 5) transfer phoenix.tns to your calculator in the folder /nlaunch/, being at the root of the user-accessible part of the file-system
 6) get to the CX folder
-7) transfer nlaunch.tns and preloader.tns to your calculator in the folder /nlaunch/, being at the root of the user-accessible part of the file-system
+7) transfer nlaunch.tns to your calculator in the folder /nlaunch/, being at the root of the user-accessible part of the file-system
-8) if you have installed it on OS 3.1.0.392, uninstall Ndless by launching ndless_resources.tns
-9) reboot (the reset button is the easiest way), go to the maintenance menu ( http://ti-pla.net/t5360 ), delete OS (option 2) 10)reboot, transfer nlaunch.tco/tcc to your calculator (an error will certainly be shown on the computer, check if it is ok on your calculator)
+8) reboot (the reset button is the easiest way), go to the maintenance menu ( http://ti-pla.net/t5360 ), delete OS (option 2) 9)reboot, transfer nlaunch.tco/tcc to your calculator (an error will certainly be shown on the computer, check if it is ok on your calculator)
    - /!\ the initial exploit can fail.
 If the progress bar is stuck at 60% and nothing is shown (you should briefly see "YZ") at the top left of the